Hivemapper/example-plugin/README.md

-# HERE Plugin
+# Example Plugin

-The HERE Plugin is a C++ application designed to interact with specific REST API endpoints.
+The Example Plugin is a C++ application designed to interact with specific REST API endpoints.
 It includes Docker support so you can easily run it in an isolated environment and, if needed, enable a test mode that starts a mock HTTP server returning preset JSON responses.

 ## Features